 “Be aware of how you treat others.
 You don’t always know their struggles and how hard they work each day to overcome them.
 It’s not easy.
 I struggle every day, but don’t stop working hard.”

 A teen in our local community recently shared these words on social media.
 She is not alone.
-Even before our current crisis, NAMI (the National Alliance on Mental Illness) reported that 1 in 5 adults and 1 in 6 youth struggle with mental health challenges each year, and now we are all experiencing prolonged changes to our daily lives due to the pandemic that has heightened our emotions and compounded our worries.
+NAMI (the National Alliance on Mental Illness) reported that 1 in 5 adults and 1 in 6 youth struggle with mental health challenges each year.

 While there are no magic wands we can wave, there are some strategies we can employ to help ourselves and that we can share with our family and friends.

 - We all have some days that are harder than others.
 Be kind and forgiving to yourself.
 Extend this kindness and forgiveness to others.

 - Connect with others, whether by phone, video chat, text or getting together at the appropriate physical distance.
 Human beings are social beings.
 Who can you reach out to today?

 - Limit your exposure to news sources to no more than once or twice a day at most, preferably in the morning and not just before bed.

 - Focus on being engaged in the here and now.
 Ask yourself “What is the next thing I should do?”
 Eat a healthy snack?
 Take a shower?
 Go for a walk?
 Call a friend?